etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 Other researchers reported that certain firmware versions has a code injection vulnerability which lets you embed UNIX shell commands to protocol commands.
-By this point you can completely own the plug, run your own apps on it to attack others on the Internet and locally, send spam.
+By this point they could can completely own the plug my running their code on them.
+That would let them attack hosts on plug's network, attack others on the Internet, send spam.

 Attack post-mortem
 ==================